SPrinss/lit-light-components/README.md

 # Lit light component library
 Component library build on native browser standards.
+See the [repository](https://github.com/SPrinss/lit-light-components) for the source code.

 ## Send events
 Send events for every user interaction we might want to track in the parent app.